Man charged with murder in shooting of Springfield woman on U.S. 35 in Riverside

 A warrant was issued for the arrest of 26-year-old Jamar Hayes, who is charged with two counts of murder, two counts of felonious assault and one count of discharge of a firearm on or near prohibited premises.

-Shauna Cameron, 31, died May 8 after the car she was riding in was hit by gunfire.
+Shauna Cameron, 31, died on Mother's Day after the car she was riding in was hit by gunfire.

 Riverside police say the maroon, four-door Impala was headed east around 2:30 p.m.
 May 8 on U.S. 35 near the Woodman Drive exit when it was shot at least two times.